StartKit-AI/.github/profile/README.md

 - Track API usage
 - Edit prompts
 - Handle your vector embeddings

+### Hey, we're James and Danielle, a couple of serial makers

+We've been building profitable SaaS products whilst traveling the world for over 10 years!

+We took what we learned building with AI, added the best-practices that we've developed over a decade of writing software, and made it into a boilerplate that anyone can use to get started.

+- 💬 36,000+ people follow us (James/Danielle) building and shipping on Twitter/X.
+- 🚀 We've launched 9 products in the last 9 years, most of which ranked in the top #3 for the day, week, and month.
+- ⛵️ Our profits from our bootstrapped products enabled us to buy a sailboat and keep on shipping from the ocean!

 ### The fastest way to get your AI project up and running